jbeard4/SCION/src/pages/scion-5-release-announcement/index.md

 ### Online documentation

 There has been a dearth of learning resources for SCXML.
-Online documention (API docs, examples, and tutorials) is essential to enabling an open software ecosystem to flourish, SCION attempts to provide libraries to facilitate the creation of this documentation.
+Online documention (API docs, examples, and tutorials) is essential to enabling an open software ecosystem to flourish, and SCION attempts to provide libraries to facilitate the creation of this documentation.

 To start this off, you can find some tutorials written by my friend [@thure](http://github.com/thure) [here](/tutorials/fundamentals).
 More examples will be forthcoming, and I hope that opening these libraries to the community will allow people to develop and contribute their own online tutorials.